ruioslr/blog/README.md

 home: true
 heroText: Blog of Ruios
 tagline: Welcome to here!
-actionText: 快速上手 →
+actionText: GO →
-actionLink: /guide/
+actionLink: /js-basic/generator函数的使用
 footer: Here is the blog of ruios
 ---